 The two stable1 Lagrangian points in a two body system (L4 and L5) are known as Trojan points.

 Trojan points are named after the Trojan asteroids, a group of asteroids named, in turn, after Trojan heroes from the Greek/Trojan War.
-The Trojan asteroids reside at the Jupiter-Sol L4 point, proceeding Jupiter in its orbit; there is also a group of asteroids at the corresponding L5 point, trailing Jupiter, called the Greek asteroids.
-Of Sol's planets, Jupiter, Neptune, Mars and Earth2 have been found to have asteroids orbiting around/in thier Trojan points, although some moons have small Trojan point companions (these are planet-moon Lagrangian points, not Sol-moon).
+The Trojan asteroids reside at the Jupiter-Sol L4 point, proceeding Jupiter in its orbit; there is also a group of asteroids at the corresponding L5 point, trailing Jupiter, which are also commonly referred to as Trojan asteroids, but are technically named the Greek asteroids.
+Of Sol's planets, Jupiter, Neptune, Mars and Earth2 have been found to have asteroids orbiting around/in their Trojan points, although some moons have small Trojan point companions (these are planet-moon Lagrangian points, not Sol-moon).

 1. These points are only stable when the ratio of Mass1/Mass2 is greater than 24.96.
 This is the case for all Sun-Planet systems in our solar system, and is also true for the Earth–Moon system.
 However, the influences of the sun's gravity interferes with the Earth-Moon system, making our L4 and L5 less stable than they would otherwise be.

-2. Our Trojan asteroid is 2010 TK7, at Sun–Earth L4, located 60 degrees ahead of Earth in its orbit.
+2. Our apparently solitary Trojan asteroid is 2010 TK7, at Sun–Earth L4, located 60 degrees ahead of Earth in its orbit.

-3. The mathematics explaining what exactly is going on are so complex that I can't understand them; if you think that you might be able to, you might want to check out this site.
+3. The mathematics explaining what exactly is going on are so complex that I can't understand them; if you think that you might be able to, check out this site.